bakdata/rebalancing-demo/README.md

 ### Testing the application

 This is nice but does basically nothing because we do not send any data to the stream.
-So back to our shell connected to the kafka broker.
+So back to our shell connected to the Kafka broker.
 Kafka added an application called `console-producer` that can send data to a topic.
 This is exactly the apllication we need:

 ```